Snowy Pass Stromatolite — Wyoming [226 g ~ 2.1 Ga] Lg

 - Composition: Carbonate minerals with fine-grained sediments

-This specimen is versatile, with applications in:
+This specimen is versatile for relevance with applications in:

 - Education: Perfect for teaching about early life, the Great Oxidation Event, and atmospheric evolution.